sassoftware/viya4-iac-azure/docs/user/DockerUsage.md

         -var-file=/workspace/terraform.tfvars \
         -state=/workspace/terraform.tfstate
 ```
 This command can take a few minutes to complete.
-Once complete, output values are written to the console.

-The kubeconfig file for the cluster is being written to `[prefix]-aks-kubeconfig.conf` in the current directory `$(pwd)`.
+Once complete, Terraform output values are written to the console.
+The 'KUBECONFIG' file for the cluster is written to `[prefix]-aks-kubeconfig.conf` in the current directory `$(pwd)`.

 ## Display Outputs

-Once cloud resources have been created with above command and to display Terraform output values, run the Docker image `viya4-iac-azure` with Terraform `output` command
+Once the cloud resources have been created with above command and to display Terraform output values, run the Docker image `viya4-iac-azure` with `output` command

 ```bash
 docker run --rm --group-add root \